Zuricho/ParallelFold/README.md

 <div align=center>
 <img src="./figure/parafoldlogo.png" width="400" >
 </div>

 Author: Bozitao Zhong :postbox:: zbztzhz@sjtu.edu.cn

 :station: We are adding new functions to ParallelFold, you can see our [Roadmap](https://trello.com/b/sAqBIxBC/parallelfold).

-:bookmark_tabs: Please cite our [Arxiv paper](https://arxiv.org/abs/2111.06340) if you used ParallelFold (ParaFold) in you research.
+:bookmark_tabs: Please cite our [paper](https://arxiv.org/abs/2111.06340) if you used ParallelFold (ParaFold) in you research.

 ## Overview